Skip to content

 Will my valuables and money be protected?

-The extent to which your valuables and money are protected varies from policy to policy.
-There will be upper limits set out in the terms and conditions.
-To be able to claim you’ll also need to follow the guidelines set out by your insurance provider, for example, never leave your mobile unattended and lock valuables in a safe if available.
+To be able to claim you’ll also need to follow the guidelines set out by your insurance provider – for example, never leave your mobile unattended and lock valuables in a safe if available.

 Can my family travel independently on an annual policy?

-In most cases, each adult named on a family policy is covered to travel alone.
-You don’t all have to go away together at the same time.
-Children can often travel independently of others named on the policy as long as they’re accompanied by a responsible adult at all times.
-Some policies won’t cover family members travelling independently though, so do check if this is going to be an issue for you.
+In most cases, each adult named on a family multi-trip travel insurance policy is covered to travel alone.
+You don’t have to all go away together at the same time.

 How many times can you claim on annual travel insurance?